excellalabs/intro-to-functional-scala/README.md

 `Future[T]` is a type which denotes future objects, whereas `Future.apply` is a method which creates and schedules an asynchronous computation, and then returns a future object which will be completed with the result of that computation.

-EXAMPLE: Let’s assume that we want to use a hypothetical API of some popular social network to obtain a list of our recent posts.
-We will open a new session and then send a request to obtain a list:
+EXAMPLE: Let’s assume that we want to use a hypothetical API of some popular stock service to get stock quotes and buy if a good deal.
+We will open a new connection and send a request to obtain a list:

 It is mde async with a future, and the following lines handle the results: